v3il/TicTacToeJFX/README.md

 # TicTcToeJFX

-Проста гра "Крестики-нулики" на двох гравців, написана на Java FX
+A simple Tic-Tac-Toe game for two players written with Java FX